haziq-exe/TikTokAutoUploader/Documentation.md

 - **`suppressprint`** (bool, optional, default: `True`)
   - Suppresses print messages that indicate the progress of the video upload.
 It is recommended to set this to `False` when first running the code to see progress and ensure everything works correctly.

-### 📝 Other Notes
+### 📝 IMPORTANT Notes

 - **TikTok Account Recommendations**:
   - It is recommended to have a TikTok account with at least a few weeks of cookies built up for the best results.
-  - Your TikTok account must have the ability to save drafts; otherwise, the code may not work correctly.
+  - Your TikTok account MUST have the ability to save drafts; otherwise, the code will not work correctly.
+If your account does not have the ability to save drafts, you will be prompted with a warning message during execution

 - **Scheduling Limitations**:
   - The function allows scheduling up to 10 days in advance.